 ITCC Loxo Biology Post-doctoral Fellowship Program

 ITCC has become the principal European organisation for research and development of new therapeutics for children with cancer, in collaboration with industry, regulatory bodies and parent organisations.
 This year, Loxo Oncology, Inc. has approved ITCC’s request to support a 2-year biology fellowship undertaking “wet lab” research.
 The research project should be performed in one of the ITCC-affiliated biology labs, and should foster interaction of at least two ITCC sites.
-The ITCC Education & Training committee and the Biology committee will oversee the selection of candidates and evaluate the added value of the traineeship for the fellow and for ITCC.

-Chairman ITCC Education and Training Committee
+ITCC Education and Training Committee Chair"

 Flims is the way thousands of young professionals and medical students call the most exclusive opportunity to learn the essentials of an oncological clinical trial design in Europe.
 The annual joint ECCO-AACR-EORTC-ESMO workshop on ‘Methods in Clinical Cancer Research’ takes place every summer in Flims, Switzerland: the access to the workshop is under competition, but this is a highly regarded training opportunity for all junior paediatric haemato-oncologists.